shindo911/school-project/README.md

 STUDENT MANAGEMENT:
   1. Account&Password in file .txt
   2. Once you want to work with any file you should import it first from file source
-  3. Here are what this program can do:
+  3. These are what this program can do:
-    • All roles:
       1. Login
       2. Show menu
       3. View info
       4. Change password
       5. Logout/Exit
-• Academic staff:
       6. Import students of a class from a csv file
       7. Add a new student to a class
       8. Edit an existing student